madfish-solutions/quipuswap-farming/test.md

     - ✅ should fail if farm not found;
     - ✅ should fail if farm is paused;
+    - ✅ should fail if user's candidate for voting is banned (only for LP farms);
     - ✅ should claim user's rewards (in farms without timelock);
     - ✅ should claim user's rewards if timelock is finished (in farms with timelock);
     - ✅ should not claim user's rewards if timelock is not finished (in farms with timelock);